-In 2013, we resolved the CdC litigation by paying €37.5 million (final settlement payment of €36.0 million plus €1.5 million of interest) and the presiding court in the ADM litigation ruled in our favor rejecting the ADM claims (which ruling was appealed but upheld).
+In 2013, we resolved the CdC litigation by paying \notin 37.5 million (final settlement payment of \notin 36.0 million plus €1.5 million of interest) and the presiding court in the ADM litigation ruled in our favor rejecting the ADM claims (which ruling was appealed but upheld).
 In 2015, the ADM assessed additional fees of €19.8 million (which were to be collected by Cirsa Gaming and on behalf of Cirsa Gaming and certain of our operating partners) (the "ADM Determination").
-We have paid a total of €18.2 million of this amount.
-There is an additional €1.6 million of the ADM Determination left to be paid, which is owed by certain of our partner operators.
+We have paid a total of \notin 18.2 million of this amount.
+There is an additional \notin 1.6 million of the ADM Determination left to be paid, which is owed by certain of our partner operators.
 On June 24, 2019, the Regional Administrative Court of Lazio issued judgment No. 8204/2019, stating, among other things, that the payment obligation set forth by the ADM Determination shall be borne not only by the concessionaires, but shall be split between all operators in the gaming sector (including site operators and partners) proportionally to the payment of the ADM assessed obligations on the basis of the relevant contractual agreements.
+As the Regional Administrative Court of Lazio judgment No. 8204/2019 has not explicitly stated whether the concessionaires and the other operators are liable for the payment separately or on a joint and several basis, Cirsa Italia filed an appeal against such decision in the Consiglio di Stato Court in February 2020 based on a decision of the Italian Constitutional Court that each party (concessionaires, site operators and partners) is entitled directly by law to pay only its part of the tax amount due to ADM and that there should be no joint and several liability.
 See "Regulation."
 While we take certain actions in order to attempt to mitigate the impact of additional fees when they arise, there can be no assurance that we will be successful in doing so.
 In addition, a number of local authorities in Italy have issued orders and enacted regulations that purport to place further restrictions on where slot machines and VLTs can be located.
 The 2016 Italian Stability Law directed the Italian Treasury to issue new regulations aimed at-inter alia-reducing by 30% the number of slot machines that were in operation on July 31, 2015 in the context of a broader process of technical improvement and modernization of the existing slot machines (in such context, new technical requirements were introduced also by Decree 94934/RU published by the ADM on July 31, 2019).
 We may incur additional expenses in order to comply with these new requirements which may impact the financial results of our Italian operations.
 See "Regulation."